Assignments

 - Convnets Dogs vs Cats

-Using three Quarto or shared Colab Notebooks produce your output from running the code from the book in Chapter 3 and 4.
+Using three Quarto or shared Colab Notebooks produce your output from running the code from the book in Chapter 5.

 At the top of your first page of each Notebook you should include Name, Class, Section, and homework assignment.